An App for Visually Impaired People to Experience the Total Solar Eclipse

 "It interprets changes in light as changes in sound, and provides an audible signal that lets you know when you're going from light to dark," says Winter.

-Users will be able to hear and feel the outline of the moon in front of the sun, as well as hear and feel phenomena that typically draw millions of eclipse chasers from around the world to the path of totality.
+Users can hear and feel the outline of the moon in front of the sun, as well as hear and feel phenomena that typically draw millions of eclipse chasers from around the world to the path of totality.
 For example, the diamond ring effect happens just before and after totality, when a bright outpouring of sunlight bursts from one small area along a thin ring of sunlight encircling the moon.

 "That's a powerful experience and a beautiful image for people who can see," says Winter.
 Now visually impaired people will be able to experience it as well.